-- The first line declares our HelloWorld class. class is the syntax for declaring a class, and prepending with the public modifer means the class will be visible outside HelloWorld's package. - Because we didn't declare a package explicitly, HelloWorld is in the default package.
-More on packages in a future lectrue. - The code between the curly braces, { ... } define the contents of the HelloWorld class, in this case a single method, main public static void main(String[] args)
+- First line declares HelloWorld class. class is the syntax for declaring a class, and prepending with the public modifer means the class will be visible outside HelloWorld's package. - The code between the curly braces, { ... } define the contents of the HelloWorld class, in this case a single method, main